outdreamer/build-a-cure-1/docs/identify_key_objects.md

       - interfaces involve standardization (removal of variables that dont change) to leave the variables that change

-  ### Logic Complexity & System Operations

-    - evaluate logic complexity calculations for mapping with core/system operations

-      - iteration:

-        - applying a process to every item in a set = multiplication/distribution or division/standardization depending on the operation (dimension reduction/expansion)

-      - conditions:

-        - conditions map to branches/divergence (like type-splitting & hub nodes)

-        - value added by conditions must be weighed against conditional logic isolation

-        - condition order varies by dependency; some conditions must be in a certain order, some condition orders are more flexible, some conditions in a set have no order restrictions (can be in any order)

-        - condition ordering rules:
-          - conditions likeliest to be false come first
-          - conditions verifying prerequisites/inputs to other conditions come first

-      - layers:

-        - embedded for loop = multiplication/distribution, but also has concept of embedding (related to system and its sub-components)

-        - embedded conditions = hierarchy or route

   ### Identifying useful object combinations

     - combine risk, cause, variance, and probability objects (uncertainty, causal loop, variance generator, probability distribution)